ajchili/sync/README.md

 		2. Obtain the IP Address of the server you would like to connect to
 		3. Enjoy!

-## how to contriubute
+## how to contribute
-* To contribue to sync, fork and create a pull request.
+* To contribute to sync, fork and create a pull request.
 Then, make the changes that you think would benefit the program.
 If the changes help in any way I will merge your request.